 If your license is revoked as the result of a conviction for an alcohol-related driving offense or incident, new rules enacted in New York State will severely impact such drivers having a prior history of multiple alcohol related convictions or incidents.
 Under these rules, certain drivers whose licenses get revoked for an alcohol-related driving offense can be denied re-licensure for five or more years following the expiration of the 12-18 month revocation imposed as a result of the conviction itself.
 Some drivers may be subject to permanent denials of any application to be relicensed as New York State drivers, and those who are eventually relicensed are subject to numerous restrictions for years.
 It is essential in any alcohol-related case that you obtain the advice and counsel of a knowledgeable, experienced, DWI attorney to try to avoid these negative consequences that can last long after the court case is over.

 Experienced Legal Counsel is Crucial to Your DWI or DWAI Defense

 Many drivers charged with DWI or DWAI know that the “built-in” charges – fines, court fees, and insurance-related expenses – are significant.
 They may think that they cannot afford experienced legal counsel.
 In reality, the fees charged by E. Stewart Jones Hacker Murphy are in line with, and sometimes even less than, the attorneys who advertise on television and radio.
 We have the skills and tenacity required to handle your defense toward the best possible outcome.

 We are one of the most highly respected law firms in upstate New York and the capital district.
-We have been representing clients for more than a hundred years; our law practice has stood the test of time.
+We have been representing clients for more than 125 years; our law practice has stood the test of time.
 Make the right call.
 Call us now at (518) 730-7270 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, 7 days a week, 365 days a year – even on holidays.